Applications of topological cyclic homology to algebraic K-theory: Cyclic homology in the 80's

 \subsection{Interpretations of the trace map}

-Connes and Karoubi \cite{ConnesKaroubi} and Weibel \cite{MR902784} provide a good way of packaging this.
+Connes and Karoubi \cite{ConnesKaroubi} and Weibel \cite{MR902784} provide a good way of expressing the relation between various forms of K-theory and of cyclic homology.
 In motivic theory one of the important axioms is $\mathbb A^1$-invariance: the affine line should be contractible.
 In the affine situation this means that the theory shouldn't see the difference between a ring $A$ and its polynomial ring $A[t]$.
 However, unless you assume that $A$ is particularly nice (for instance regular), $K(A[t])$ and $K(A)$ will be very different, and the difference is given by the (relative) K-theory of the category of nilpotent endomorphisms of finitely generated projective modules.

 There is a universal way of imposing $\mathbb A^1$-invariance on a functor $F$ from simplicial rings to spectra: let $HF(A)$ be what you get if you apply $F$ degreewise to the simplicial ring $\Delta A=\{[q]\mapsto A[t_0,t_1,\dots,t_q]/\sum t_j=1\}$.
 Then $HF(A[t])\we HF(A)$ and in the case where already $F(A[t])\we F(A)$ the canonical map $F(A)\to HF(A)$ is an equivalence.
 Applying this construction to K-theory you get $\mathbb A^1$-invariant K-theory with history going back to Karoubi and O.~Villamayor \cite{MR0313360} and we may define nil-K-theory $nilK(A)$ to be the fiber of the canonical map $K(A)\to HK(A)$.
 When the degreewise extension of $F$ is a homotopy functor, the contractibility of $\Delta A$ forces $HF(A)$ to be contractible too; this is for instance the case with cyclic homology $\HH(A)_{h\T}$.
 Hence, for $A$ rational the Tate-theory $\HH(A)^{t\T}$ is the $\mathbb A^1$ invariant theory associated with the homotopy fixed points $\HH(A)^{h\T}$ and the trace gives a map of fiber sequences